-You know you want home security cameras, but you’re not sure which one is going to perfectly fit your needs and budget.
+After discovering the importance of home security, you know you want home security cameras, but you’re not sure which one is going to perfectly fit your needs and budget.
+Lucky for you, we’ve got a few DIY home security tips regarding the best security cameras right here in our guide.

 We’re going to make finding the best security camera for you as easy as possible.
-We did the research and found the best security cameras for 2018—weighing cost, benefit, and features—and we came up with the most important features to look for when selecting your home security cameras.
+We came up with the most important features to look for when selecting your home security cameras, and have them listed out to help you choose!

 At its most basic, security cameras allow you to watch what is going on in your home or yard through recorded or live video.
 But there’s a lot more to selecting a camera that is right for you.